Saint Patrick's Society for the Foreign Missions: History

-The Kiltegan Fathers origins stem from an appeal by Bishop Joseph (Ignatius) Shanahan of the Holy Ghost Order, in 1920 to the seminary students in Maynooth College for missionaries to Nigeria, Africa, where he was bishop; later that year Fr.
+The Kiltegan Fathers origins stem from an appeal in 1920 by Bishop Joseph (Ignatius) Shanahan of the Holy Ghost Order to the seminary students in Maynooth College for missionaries to Nigeria, then part of the British Empire in Africa; Bishop Shanahan was a prelate in Nigeria at the time.
+Later that year, Fr.
 Whitney accompanied Bishop Shanahan to Africa.

-The society was founded officially on St Patrick's Day, 17 March 1932 by Monsignor Patrick Whitney (1894 - 1942) at Kiltegan, County Wicklow, Ireland.
-Its original aim was the Christian evangelization of Nigeria.
+The society was founded officially on St Patrick's Day, 17 March 1932, by Monsignor Patrick Whitney (1894 - 1942) at Kiltegan, County Wicklow, Ireland.
+Its original aim was the Christian evangelisation of Nigeria.
 In 1951, the society expanded its missionary activities outside of Nigeria.

-In the 1950s the society expanded, building a new college in Kiltegan, and opening a House of Studies in Sutton House, Rochestown, Douglas in Cork, with seminarians attending lectures in University College Cork.
+In the 1950s the society expanded, building a new college in Kiltegan, and opening a House of Studies in Sutton House, Rochestown, Douglas, in Cork, with seminarians attending lectures in University College Cork.

-In 1997 the Kiltegan Fathers, with the drop in vocations from Ireland, officially decided to open up internationally and set up houses of formation in Nigeria and Kenya.
-In 2000 trainee priests began studying philosophy in St Joseph’s Institute in Cedara, South Africa, and KWA Patrick house was setup.
+In 1997, the Kiltegan Fathers, with the drop in vocations from Ireland, officially decided to open up internationally and set up houses of formation in Nigeria and Kenya.
+In 2000 trainee priests began studying philosophy in St Joseph's Institute in Cedara, South Africa, and KwaPatrick house was setup.
 2002 seen students study theology at the Kiltegan House in Nairobi, as the Society joined other orders in Tangaza University College.
 Also in 2002 a house of formation was founded in Lusaka, Zambia.

-As of 2018, the society has 253 priests on four continents including the countries of Nigeria, Cameroon, Kenya, Malawi, South Sudan, Zambia, Zimbabwe, South Africa, Uganda, Grenada, Brazil, the United States, Italy, England, Scotland, Wales and Ireland.
+As of 2024, the society has 253 priests and 70 students on formation on four continents including the countries of Nigeria, Cameroon, Kenya, Malawi, South Sudan, Zambia, Zimbabwe, South Africa, Uganda, Grenada, Brazil, the United States, Italy, England, Scotland, Wales and Ireland.

-St. Patricks - High Park, Kiltegan
+St. Patricks Missionary College - High Park, Kiltegan

-The Society moved to High Park, about 2 km from Kiltegan Co.
-Wicklow the former home of the Westby family, and named it St. Patrick's.
-It had been donated by a catholic businessman John Hughes to Fr.
+The Society moved to High Park, about 2 km from Kiltegan in County Wicklow, the former home of the Westby family, and named it St. Patrick's.
+It had been donated by a Catholic businessman, John Hughes, to Fr.
 Pat Whitney in 1929.
 Fr.
 Whitney took over the building in 1930.
 The High Park residence had been rebuilt after it had been damaged in the 1798 rebellion.

+People Associated with St. Patrick's College, Kiltegan

+Bishop James Kavanagh, taught in Kiltegan.
+Seán J. White the writer, academic, broadcaster and journalist and Don Mullan the humanitarian and media producer, studied in Kiltegan.